Update. On May 28, 20200, the SEC of the Philippines issued Cease and Desist Order (CDO) against Fast Track Worldwide.

 Third, investors or members of FTW are attracted primarily by the prospects of a return on his investment.
 The investment in money is made with a view of receiving profits.

-Take a look at this claim of one of their founders.
+Take a look at this claim from one of their founders.
 What do you think a prospect will expect from a post that says “Kumita Online”?
 Of course, a profit.

 So, they are offering a life-changing income?
 A true online business you can do at home?
 Another founder says so.
 Clearly, there is an expectation of profit.